Home Theater Recommendations

 I can’t recommend how many of these to get since I don’t know your exact setup, but keep in mind that each speaker uses 1 pair to connect to it, and then another pair to the receiver.

-This is for 2 really specific scenarios, if you had the Playstation Pro (not the PS4) and wanted to connect it to your receiver, or if you are getting a soundbar/ dvd player that didn’t support hdmi then you’d need this.
-Otherwise don’t worry about it.
+This is for 3 really specific scenarios, if you had the Playstation Pro (not the PS4) and wanted to connect it to your receiver, or if you are getting a soundbar/dvd player that didn’t support hdmi then you’d need this.
+Also if you get a receiver that doesn’t support HDR but your TV does, then you’d need one for that type of content in that instance.

 Mediabridge ULTRA Series Subwoofer Cable